michaelgrav/michaelgrav/README.md

 ### Hey!
 I'm Michael!

 I am a graduate student at UT Dallas.
-I'm currently pursuing my Masters of Science in Computer Science, and I love solving complex problems.
+I'm currently pursuing my Master of Science in Computer Science, and I love solving complex problems.
 I have experience with Java, Python, AWS, and many other services and software.
 Take a look at some of my pinned projects below!

 ---
 Some quick info about me!